NanoCraftGame/nanocraft/src/lib/model/tasks.spec.md

   - all tasks assigned to them are in `done` state, or
   - all tasks assigned to them have unresolved dependencies, i.e. a task can be transitioned to `inProgress` only when it has all its dependencies resolved (see below);
-- The next task to transition to `inProgress` is the first `todo` task in the queue.
+- The next task to transition to `inProgress` is the first `todo` task in the queue that doesn't have unresolved dependencies.
 - For each assignee at any given time only one _full attention_ task can be `inProgress`;
 - For each assignee at any given time no more than three _partial attention_ tasks can be `inProgress` if that assignee has also a _full attention_ task assigned;